iee-ihu-gr-course1941/ADISE24_LastDance/README.md

 - Pawns can move:

-  - One or two spaces orthogonally or diagonally.
+  - One or two spaces adjacent to their starting cell.

 - After moving: